 * The above mentioned memory does not include memory used by OS which should account for another 4 GB.

 Note : Do take a look at the Best Practices Guide.

 |Windows OS||Windows 11/ 10 (or) Windows Server 2022/ 2019/ 2016/ 2012 R2||Windows Server 2022/ 2019/ 2016/ 2012 R2|

 |Linux OS||Cent OS 7/ CentOS Stream 8 and above/ Debian/ Fedora/ openSUSE/ Oracle Linux/ RHEL 7 and 8/ SUSE Linux Enterprise/ Ubuntu 14 to 20.04||CentOS Stream 8 and above/ Debian/ Fedora/ openSUSE/ Oracle Linux/ RHEL 7 and 8/ SUSE Linux Enterprise/ Ubuntu 14 to 20.04|

 |Chrome (preferred)/ Firefox/ Edge

 User Privilege: In Windows, Administrator privileges required for Applications Manager installation.

-Applications Manager supports PostgreSQL and MS SQL database backends for storing all the configuration information and data collected.
+Applications Manager supports PostgreSQL and Microsoft SQL database backends for storing all the configuration information and data collected.

 PostgreSQL comes bundled with your download of Applications Manager from Build 11000.
-We support PostgreSQL versions up to 10.18 (for 32-bit installation) and 11.14 (for 64-bit installation) for the backend.
+We support PostgreSQL versions up to 11.16 (for 64-bit installation) for the backend.
 For Applications Manager with PostgreSQL database backend, there will be two more additional users (dbuser and rouser) created along with the existing PostgreSQL user.

 |User Name||Description||Required Privileges|